friendsofhyperf/components/docs/en/components/fast-paginate.md

     )
 ```

 > When running the query above, you might encounter errors!
-For example `This version of MySQL doesn't yet support 'LIMIT & IN/ALL/ANY/SOME subquery.`
+For example, `This version of MySQL doesn't yet support 'LIMIT & IN/ALL/ANY/SOME subquery.`
-> In this package, we run them as [two separate queries](https://github.com/hammerstonedev/fast-paginate/blob/154da286f8160a9e75e64e8025b0da682aa2ba23/src/BuilderMixin.php#L62-L79) to solve this problem!
+> In this package, we run these as [two separate queries](https://github.com/hammerstonedev/fast-paginate/blob/154da286f8160a9e75e64e8025b0da682aa2ba23/src/BuilderMixin.php#L62-L79) to mitigate this problem!

-Performance improvements will vary depending on your dataset, but this approach allows the database to examine as little data as possible to satisfy the user's request.
+Depending on your dataset, the performance improvement may vary, but this approach allows the database to inspect as little data as possible to fulfill the user's request.

-While it's unlikely that this approach will perform worse than traditional `offset` / `limit`, it's possible, so be sure to test it on your data!
+While this method is unlikely to perform worse than traditional `offset`/`limit`, it is still a possibility, so be sure to test on your dataset!

-> If you want to read a 3,000-word article about the theory behind this package, visit [aaronfrancis.com/2022/efficient-pagination-using-deferred-joins](https://aaronfrancis.com/2022/efficient-pagination-using-deferred-joins).
+> If you'd like to read a 3,000-word article on the theory behind this package, visit [aaronfrancis.com/2022/efficient-pagination-using-deferred-joins](https://aaronfrancis.com/2022/efficient-pagination-using-deferred-joins).

 ## Installation